ironbar/luxai/reports/04_Modeling.md

 It already has a [github implementation](https://github.com/gabolsgabs/cunet) that uses keras, so I could try to use that code directly and see if it works.

+Using that implementation as a start point I have prepared my own model that looks good.
+I also need to implement a loss function that allows to use masks over the binary cross-entropy loss.
+Also I have found that this implementation does not allow to use variable input size, so I will have to add borders to boards smaller than 32x32.

 ##### 4.2.4.1 Tensorflow installation

 I have found that in the kaggle notebooks tensorflow `2.4.0` is being used.
 However I had already installed